-Enter a name in the Clone Name field, such as "default-low-med-QoS" as shown below.
+Enter a name in the Clone Name field, such as "default-low-media-QoS" as shown below.
 Click Finish.

-Select the newly created rule, select the Media QoS tab (shown in previous screen), and click the Edit button (not shown).
+Select the newly created rule, select the Media QoS tab and click the Edit button (not shown).
 In the resulting screen below, check the Media QoS Marking Enabled checkbox.
 Select DSCP and select "EF" for expedited forwarding as shown below.
 Click Finish.

-When configuration is complete, the "default-low-med-QoS" media rule Media QoS tab appears as follows.
+When configuration is complete, the "default-low-media-QoS" media rule Media QoS tab appears as follows.